-DCR Operations to maintain swales and the drainage culverts.
+DCR Operations to maintain swales and the drainage pipes.

-DCR Engineering to maintain listed catch basins, flared end section, and headwalls.
+DCR Engineering to maintain listed catch basins, flared end section, headwalls, drainage pipes.
 Engineering can assist with blocked culverts if major blockage or structural concern.

-Maintenance of these components will be conducted annually in accordance with DCR standard maintenance practices, as noted in the attached Operation and Maintenance table summarizing the pertinent inspection and maintenance activities.
+Maintenance of these components will be conducted biannually at a minimum in accordance with DCR standard maintenance practices, as noted in the attached Operation and Maintenance table summarizing the pertinent inspection and maintenance activities.